-Whether you are building a new house, or are looking to buy a new house or a resale house, you need to know few things about sound insulation and soundproofing.
-This knowledge can spare you of future headaches (literally) after you move into your new house.
+Whether you are building a new house or looking to buy a new one or a resale house, you need to know a few things about sound insulation and soundproofing.
+This knowledge can spare you future headaches (literally) after you move into your new house.

 More...

-If you are building a new house you have much more flexibility deciding what kind of acoustic environment you want, as long as you are aware of key building issues that affect sound insulation and acoustic comfort.
+If you are building a new house, you have much more flexibility in deciding what kind of acoustic environment you want, as long as you know the critical building issues affecting sound insulation and acoustic comfort.
 And most people are unaware.
-Also, if you are doing any kind of renovations in your new house before you move in, this is the time to consider soundproofing issues.
+Also, if you are renovating your new house before you move in, this is the time to consider soundproofing issues.

-Relying on your builder or architect for soundproofing is not a good idea.
-More often than not, builders do not take the time to understand client's acoustic environment needs and expectations.
-This leads to disappointment when the owner moves into his now house.
+There are better ideas than relying on your builder or architect for soundproofing.
+More often than not, builders do not take the time to understand clients' acoustic environment needs and expectations.
+This leads to disappointment when the owner moves into his new house.
 Always consult a building acoustics consultant before the design is finalized.

 Sound insulation and traffic noise.